SPI2004 Networking and databases

 • can communicate technical solutions related to game data management and networking clearly in both oral and written formats

-• can demonstrate readiness to engage in professional development within game backend, multiplayer systems, or online service engineering.
+• can demonstrate readiness to engage in professional development within game backend, multiplayer systems, or online service engineering

 Working and teaching methods

-The students work both individually and in groups to solve given assignments.
-Teaching is mostly done through in-class lectures combined with presented reading material.
-Learning is done primarily through learning activities in class, individually or in groups.
+The students work both individual and in groups to solve given assignments.
+Teaching is mostly done through pre-recorded videos, presented reading material and through learning activities in class, individual or in groups.

 Supervision will be conducted both at an individual level and in groups or project teams.
-This ensures that each student has access to the specific teaching resources and guidance needed in the collaborative projects and productions where “problem-based learning” is applied.

 Compulsory activities

-1 group assignment
+• submission of 1 group assignment

-1 individual assignment
+• submission of 1 individual assignment

 Examination